2018 MercedesCup – Singles

 Lucas Pouille was the defending champion, but lost in the semifinals to Milos Raonic.

-Roger Federer won his first title in Stuttgart, defeating Raonic in the final, 6–4, 7–6^{(7–3)}.
+First-seeded Roger Federer won his first title in Stuttgart, defeating Raonic in the final, 6–4, 7–6^{(7–3)}.
 By reaching the final, Federer regained the ATP no. 1 singles ranking.
-This was his record extending 18th Grass Court Title and his final ATP 250 title before retiring in 2022.
+This was his record extending 18th grass court title and his final ATP 250 title before retiring in 2022.

 Seeds

 The top four seeds receive a bye into the second round.